Martensitic stainless steel

-Martensitic stainless steels are a family of stainless steels having body-centered tetragonal (BCT) crystal structure and a predominately martensite structure.
+Martensitic stainless steels are a family of stainless steels having body-centered tetragonal (BCT) crystal structure and a predominantly martensite structure.
 They are characterized by being magnetic and having the ability to be hardened through heat treatment.
 Martensitic stainless steels are designated as part of the 400-series of stainless steels in the SAE steel grades numbering system.

 History

 In 1912, Harry Brearley of the Brown-Firth research laboratory in Sheffield, England, while seeking a corrosion-resistant alloy for gun barrels, discovered and subsequently industrialized a martensitic stainless steel alloy.
 The discovery was announced two years later in a January 1915 newspaper article in The New York Times.
 Brearly applied for a U.S. patent during 1915.
 This was later marketed under the "Staybrite" brand by Firth Vickers in England and was used for the new entrance canopy for the Savoy Hotel in 1929 in London.

 The characteristic body-centered tetragonal martensite microstructure was first observed by German microscopist Adolf Martens around 1890.
 In 1912, Elwood Haynes applied for a U.S. patent on a martensitic stainless steel alloy.
 This patent was not granted until 1919.